bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ## ELB - SSL/TLS Certificates

-* An SSL Certificate allows traffic between clients and load balancer to be encrypted in-transit (in-flight encryption).
+* An SSL Certificate allows traffic between clients and load balancer to be encrypted in transit (in-flight encryption).
 * SSL = Secure Socket Layer, used to encrypt connections.
 * TLS = Transport Layer Security, newer version.
 * **TLS Certificates are used in most cases**, but they are referred to as SSL.